 The paths of the orbiters around Mars are shown, in addition to the location of Curiosity within Gale Crater.
 The movie then switches to the perspective of the rover, showing the route of MRO overhead.

 Back on Earth, the signals are picked up by large antenna dishes at NASA's Deep Space Network (DSN), which has three complexes in Goldstone, Calif., Madrid, Spain and Canberra, Australia.
 The DSN sends the information to Curiosity's mission control at NASA's Jet Propulsion Laboratory, Calif.
+(No audio)

 This movie from NASA's Curiosity rover shows most of the high-resolution frames acquired by the Mars Descent Imager between the jettison of the heat shield and touchdown.
 The video, obtained on Aug.
 5 PDT (Aug.
 6 EDT), covers the last two-and-a-half minutes before touchdown in Gale Crater.